DOTA 2 VETERANS & OLD-TIMERS

 Can old-timer teams in DPC Division 2 compete with the younger teams?

-Old-timer teams in DPC Division 2 have the experience and skill to compete with younger teams, but they often face challenges adapting to the rapidly changing and the rising talents.
+Old-timer teams in DPC Division 2 have the experience and skill to compete with younger teams, but they often face challenges adapting to the rapidly changing meta and the rising talents.

 Why do old-timers continue to play in Division 2 instead of retiring?